imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

             will only include an `email` property, since the full data won't be known until after receiving a `friend-response`.

-!!! what is minimum data for a person object?

 ### `friend-response`